JVK2000/TSBK07-helicopter-simulator/lab3/question-lab3.md

 **How can you get all four blades to rotate with just one time-dependent rotation matrix?**

-You can define a time-dependent rotation matrix and multiply it with an constant rotation matrix defined for every blade
+You can define a time-dependent rotation matrix and multiply it with a constant rotation matrix defined for every blade
 ```C
 mat4 time_rot = Rx(t/1000)